Discovering Boracay: A Comprehensive Travel Guide

 When to go to Boracay:

-Boracay Island in the Philippines is known for its tropical climate, with temperatures ranging from 25-32°C (77-90°F) throughout the year.
+Boracay Island in the Philippines is a year-round tourist destination, blessed with a tropical climate that maintains temperatures between 25-32°C (77-90°F) throughout the year.

 The busiest time in Boracay typically falls during the high season, which runs from late October to early June.
 The island is particularly busy during the Christmas and New Year period, as well as during Holy Week (the week leading up to Easter Sunday), when many Filipinos travel for vacation.
 Additionally, Boracay often sees an influx of tourists during the summer months of April and May, as well as during the months of December and January.